MagaliFr/OystercatcherCarryOverEffects/README.md

 - symbols for figures: pngs used as images in the figures

 ## Output
-- output: output from the nimble model (mass is used as reference variable)
+- output20210805: output from the nimble model (mass is used as reference variable)
-- outputHemaRef: output from the nimble model where Hematocrit is used as reference variable
+- output20210808_hemaref: output from the nimble model where Hematocrit is used as reference variable

 Global environments are archived on zenodo (10.5281/zenodo.14179442) because the file sizes are too big for GitHub.